 Hover your pointer over the ellipses on the right and click Edit.

-Edit the entries under App Details section and click Save.
+Edit the entries under the App Details section and click Save.

-Edit the entries under Single Sign On section, click Save, and click Finish.
+Edit the entries under the Single Sign On section, click Save, and click Finish.

 Delete a published app

 To delete a published app, perform the following steps: